Activist Soup Kit

 In 1997, after years of protest, legal battles, and courage from activists like Nicholas Toonen, Tasmania finally decriminalised homosexuality.
 This soup celebrates that legacy, a reminder that change is built from persistence, care, and community.

-Simply add water, simmer, and serve with solidarity (and sourdough if you’ve got it).
+Simply add 2 and 1/2 soup kit jars of water, simmer, and serve with solidarity (and sourdough if you’ve got it).

 Red Lentils, Beetroot, Tomato Powder, Onion Flakes, Garlic, Paprika, Cumin, Lemon Zest, Dried Parsley, Black Pepper, Salt.